rediscookbook/rediscookbook/recipes/4_higher_level_data_structures/pubsub_for_synchronous_communication/recipe.md

 as the score, you can easily retrieve all messages that were sent in a given time frame, using `ZRANGEBYSCORE`.

-#### Big brother
+#### Big Brother

-Consider you need to have a way of monitoring all channels in your application.
+Perhaps you need to have a way of monitoring all channels in your application.
-One way to implement this, is to add a control channel that is used to announce new channels being `SUBSCRIBE`'d to and unused channels being `UNSUBSCRIBE`'d from.
+One way to implement this is to add a control channel that is used to announce new channels being `SUBSCRIBE`'d to and unused channels being `UNSUBSCRIBE`'d from.
 However, this method is costly and requires unnecessary logic in your application.
 To solve this, you can use the `PSUBSCRIBE` command.